 Restructuring the Sewer Portion of Your Bill: Stormwater Charge

-To continue delivering the services that San Franciscans depend on, the SFPUC is proposing to update water and sewer rates, as well as the way sewer rates are calculated, effective July 1, 2023.
+To continue delivering the services that San Franciscans depend on, the SFPUC has updated water and sewer rates, as well as the way sewer rates are calculated.
+The SFPUC Commission approved these changes on May 23, 2023, and they will take effect July 1, 2023.

-The new rate structure proposes to split the sewer portion of the bill into two parts: a wastewater charge and a stormwater charge.
-This new structure would not change the total amount of revenue collected by the SFPUC.
+The new rate structure splits the sewer portion of the bill into two parts: a wastewater charge and a stormwater charge.
+This new structure will not change the total amount of revenue collected by the SFPUC.
 It is simply a more scientific and equitable way of allocating the costs of collecting and treating stormwater among ratepayers.
 This new structure will be gradually phased in over seven years.

 What is Stormwater Runoff?